parse-community/docs/_includes/common/security.md

 The easiest way to control who can access which data is through access control lists, commonly known as ACLs.
 The idea behind an ACL is that each object has a list of users and roles along with what permissions that user or role has.
 A user needs read permissions (or must belong to a role that has read permissions) in order to retrieve an object's data, and a user needs write permissions (or must belong to a role that has write permissions) in order to update or delete that object.

 Once you have a User, you can start using ACLs.
-Remember: Users can be created through traditional username/password signup, through a third-party login system like Facebook or Twitter, or even by using Parse's [automatic anonymous users]({{ site.baseUrl }}/ios/guide/#anonymous-users) functionality.
+Remember: Users can be created through traditional username/password sign up, through a third-party login system like Facebook or Twitter, or even by using Parse's [automatic anonymous users]({{ site.baseUrl }}/ios/guide/#anonymous-users) functionality.
 To set an ACL on the current user's data to not be publicly readable, all you have to do is:

 {% if page.language == "objective_c-swift" %}
 <div class="language-toggle" markdown="1">